The Hard Aches: 2018: Mess

-2019–present: Upcoming third album
+2019–2024: I Saw The Future and disbandment

 In January 2019, The Hard Aches released a music video for their song "Happy".
 In April and May 2019, the band performed a UK/EU tour, playing shows across the UK and Germany, and festivals such as the Manchester Punk Festival in the UK, and Obenuse Festival in Switzerland.

 In June 2019, the band performed a ten-show headline tour of Australia, supported by Brisbane band Major Leagues.

 In September 2019, The Hard Aches released a new single, "Wasted", via ADA.
 Frontman Ben David stated: "Wasted follows my own personal journey of getting sober, a journey I’ve been on for about a year now.
 It’s been a long journey to get to the point I’m at now, where I feel truly happy with the decision I’ve made.
 I couldn’t feel stronger about advocating for safe and healthy environments for us all to celebrate our mutual love for music in.”
 "Wasted" features Major Leagues' bassist Vlada Edirippulige, and was recorded with producer Sam Johnson, and mastered by Brian Lucey from Magic Garden Mastering.
 Alongside the release, the band announced that they were planning to head back into the studio in 2020 to record a brand new album due for release later in the year.

 In October and November 2019, the band toured in support of Australian band Grinspoon, alongside Newcastle band The Gooch Palms, and Bugs.

 In December 2019, frontman Ben David was personally affected by the bushfires that burnt through his hometown of Cudlee Creek near Adelaide, during the Cudlee Creek fire.

 In January 2020, The Hard Aches performed alongside Hightime, Teenage Joans, and Stabbitha & The Knifey Wifeys to raise money for South Australian charities and emergency services responding to the Black Summer bushfires.

 In June 2021, the band played their first show since the beginning of the coronavirus pandemic, a one-off performance in Adelaide.